brianredbeard/rucat/README.md

 # Default width for the "ansi" and "utf8" formatters.
 ansi_width = 120
 utf8_width = 120

+# Default syntax for the "pretty" formatter.
+pretty_syntax = "rust"
 ```

 ## Contributing

 Contributions are welcome!
 If you have a feature request, bug report, or pull
 request, please feel free to open an issue or submit a PR.

+This tool was proudly co-written using [Aider](https://github.com/Aider-AI/aider)

 ## License